-Starting fall 2019, students will use ProctorU for proctored (monitored/supervised) exams in online semester based courses.
-Proctoring guidelines may vary by program.
+Instructors may choose to allow ProctorU and/or in-person proctors.
+Proctoring guidelines may vary by course/program.
 Please consult your course syllabus or course instructor for specific proctoring information.

-My exam/quiz is not available, what should I do?
+My exam/quiz is not available in Blackboard, what should I do?

 If the exam is not available in Blackboard, please contact your course instructor.

-What if a student was kicked out of the exam or received a submission error?
+What I am kicked out of the exam or receive a submission error?

-If your exam was not submitted, ProctorU should be able to enter the exam password and let you back into the exam.
-If the exam submitted prematurely, please contact your course instructor.
+For ProctorU Live+ or face-to-face proctored exams where the exam was not submitted, the proctor should be able to enter the exam password and let you back into the exam.
+If using ProctorU Auto, you should be able to re-enter the exam without the password.
+If the exam submitted prematurely, please contact the course instructor.

 What are ProctorU's hours?